meh2481/liTools/README.md

 libvorbis - http://xiph.org/downloads/
 zlib - http://www.zlib.net/

 Apologies for hastily-thrown-together code that isn't commented much at all.
+It should be fairly straightforward and readable, but no guarantees.

 Utilities ("util" subdirectory)